thiagopbueno/dbn-pp/README.md

 The extended uai model for DBNs is inspired by the specification of the [UAI 2014 Inference Competition](http://www.hlt.utdallas.edu/~vgogate/uai14-competition/).
 The .duai model specification extends the [.uai model format](http://www.hlt.utdallas.edu/~vgogate/uai14-competition/modelformat.html) and the .duai.evid extends the [.uai.evid evidence format](http://www.hlt.utdallas.edu/~vgogate/uai14-competition/evidformat.html).

-**Please note these are formats proposed by me for testing-only purposes and are still in development.**
+*Please note these formats are proposed by me for testing-only purposes and are still in development.*

 #### File .duai model specification